The politics of conservation in Cambodia

 “So if these NGOs are too critical or radical, then they risk being shut out.
 Is it better to be government-compliant, and keep a seat at the table?
 I’m not sure.
 Ethical dilemmas abound.”

-Whether this uneasy alliance with the government is a necessary evil or a compromise too far, the day-to-day impact of Wildlife Alliance’s work is clear at a local level.
+Whether this uneasy alliance with the government is a necessary evil or a compromise too far, there is evidence for the positive impact that Wildlife Alliance’s work can have at the local level.

 Back in March, when the sub-decree became public knowledge, few were more disconcerted than Allan Michaud.
 The British wildlife photographer today manages the Cardamom Tented Camp located in Botum Sakor National Park – part of the wider Cardamom mountain range.
 The National Park is the largest of eight areas earmarked for distribution in the sub-decree, with 30,000 hectares up for grabs.